pramalhe/CX/README.md

 	cd graphs/
 	make

-This will generate the following benchmarks in the bin/ folder:
+This will generate the following benchmarks executables in the bin/ folder:

 	bin/q-ll-enq-deq
 	bin/set-ll-1k